jinhoe/rdp/README.md

 It is important to remove the server IP and credential after used because I do not want to store it in the laptop.
 With this solution, I organized primary and seconday servers in folders and name the batch file by Application Name and Hostname like this: BITBUCKET HOSTNAME.bat

 # Problem with my solution
+The thing is, in a highly secure environment, password changes frequently.
+So what this mean is I have to edit all the batch files with new password when that happens.
+Of course I knew there must be a better way, and sure it is.
+PowerShell script is here to save the day!
+First you need to define the path to the batch files, and using the find and replace function to change the password.
+Pretty neat huh?

 # Reality
+So at home I have all the solutions tested and ready.
+Excitingly in data centre, I opened up my work laptop happily typing in the codes line by line and then realized the batch script did not work.
+I still have to type in username and password!
+Long story short, the work laptop has disabled the ability to access saved credentials.
+Well, that's life.
+At least I've tried.
+And maybe this simple script can work for you or my future project.